 In addition to this, the Cremaffin helps neutralize stomach acid as well thereby being effective against certain situations of angina, and acid reflux or GERD.

-Before consuming Cremaffin Syrup one must consult a doctor to ensure that this medicine does not interact with any of the other medicines being consumed or if there are pre-existing conditions for which this medicine is not recommended.
+Before consuming Cremaffin one must consult a doctor to ensure that this medicine does not interact with any of the other medicines being consumed or if there are pre-existing conditions for which Cremaffin is not recommended.